MakeSchool-Tutorials/sa-2018-rotten-potatoes/P00-Intro/content.md

 To recap from the _How the Internet Works_ tutorial, a web application is a computer program that's running on a web server.

-A web app will receive HTTP requests from clients (web browsers, mobile phones, smart fridges.)
+A web app will receive HTTP requests from clients (web browsers, mobile phones, smart fridges).
 After processing the request, it'll perform some logic based on code you write and return a response to the client.

 ![Backend Focus](assets/backend_focus.jpg)